kijiproject/kiji/kijiproject.github.com/_posts/tutorials/express-recommendation/DEVEL/2012-01-01-express-top-next-song.md

 A Scalding `GroupBuilder` is basically a group of named tuples, which have been grouped by a field, and that you can operate on inside a grouping operation.
-Here, we've grouped by the 'firstSong field, and we sort the group by the number of times they've been played.
-The result is a list of songs in the order from most to least played, in the field 'scalaTopSongs.
+Here, we've grouped by the `firstSong` field, and we sort the group by the number of times they've been played.
+The result is a list of songs in the order from most to least played, in the field `scalaTopSongs`.

-We’re basically done!  ‘scalaTopSongs contains the data we want: the next top songs, sorted by popularity, that follow any particular song.
+`scalaTopSongs` contains the data we want: the next top songs, sorted by popularity, that follow any particular song.
 The last few lines are the machinery required to put that into our songs table.

-#### Do some final processing on the tuples
+#### Do some additional processing on the tuples

-Before we're done, we do a simple conversion of Scala Lists to Java Lists and pack that list into the TopSongs record in the ‘topNextSongs field.
+We do a simple conversion of Scala Lists to Java Lists and pack that list into the TopSongs record in the topNextSongs field.
 This uses a straightforward user-defined function that converts Scala Lists to Java Lists:

 {% highlight scala %}
-/**
- * Transforms a Scala `List` into a Java `List`.
- *
- * @param ls is the list to transform.
- * @tparam T is the type of data in the list.
- * @return a Java `List` created from the original Scala `List`.
- */
-def scalaListToJavaList[T](ls: List[T]): java.util.List[T] = Lists.newArrayList[T](ls.asJava)
-{% endhighlight %}

-{% highlight scala %}
     .map('scalaTopSongs -> 'topSongs) { scalaListToJavaList }
     .packAvro('topSongs -> 'topNextSongs)
 {% endhighlight %}

-#### Finally, write the ‘topNextSongs field to the “info:top_next_songs” column in our table
+#### Write the topNextSongs field to the “info:top_next_songs” column in the Kiji table

-We create entity IDs using the 'firstSong field and put it in the 'entityId, then write the 'topNextSongs field to the "info:top_next_songs" column in our table.
+Finally, we create entity IDs using the `firstSong` field and put it in the `entityId`, then write the `topNextSongs` field to the "info:top_next_songs" column in our table.

 {% highlight scala %}
     .map('firstSong -> 'entityId) { firstSong: String =>